 In 1792, during the Revolution, the nuns were dispersed and the Abbey was destroyed.
 The last Abbess, Marie Louise de Montmorency-Laval was executed on July 24, 1794.

 As you can see, the area has a distinctive history of religious habitation, persecutions and pilgrimage.
 But, there's more.

-The hill of Montmartre was a rallying point and actually a stronghold for the Communards of 1871, fortified by the 200 cannons used as defense for Paris during the Franco-Prussian war of the previous year.
-An army was ordered to remove these cannons from Montmartre which, ironically, the Communards used to disperse the army, killing two generals doing it.
+The hill was a rallying point and actually a stronghold for the Communards of 1871, fortified by the 200 cannons used as defense for Paris during the Franco-Prussian war of the previous year.
+An army was ordered to remove these cannons which, ironically, the Communards used to disperse the army, killing two generals doing it.
 The President of the New Government, Adolphe Thiers, consequently ordered all government officials and the army to leave Paris for Versailles.
 This opened the door for the Commune to govern the city.